Scorched rice

-Scorched rice, also known as crunchy rice, is a thin crust of slightly browned rice at the bottom of the cooking pot.
-It is produced during the cooking of rice over direct heat from a flame.
+Scorched rice, also known as crunchy rice, is a thin crust of slightly browned rice that forms at the bottom of the pot while the rice is cooked.

 Varieties

 Cape Verde

-In Cape Verdean Creole, the burned, scorched, or otherwise crunchy rice at the bottom of the pot is referred to as kokorota.
+In Cape Verdean cuisine, the burned, scorched, or otherwise crunchy rice at the bottom of the pot is referred to as kokorota.
 It is traditionally cooked outside, or in a semi-enclosed cooking space in a three-legged metal pot over burning firewood.
 In modern times, butane-powered stoves and store-bought pots are more commonly used in Cape Verde; however, the three-legged pots are still frequently used in the rural areas and when making food for parties, festivals or any occasion where large quantities of food are required.

 China

 Guōbā (鍋巴 (锅巴, guō bā, pan adherents)), sometimes known as mi guoba (米鍋巴, lit. 'rice guoba') is a Chinese food ingredient consisting of scorched rice.
-Traditionally guōbā forms during the boiling of rice over direct heat from a flame.
-This results in the formation of a crust of scorched rice on the bottom of the wok or cooking vessel.
-This scorched rice has a firm and crunchy texture with a slight toasted flavour, and is sometimes eaten as a snack.
+Traditionally guōbā forms on the bottom of the wok or cooking vessel during the boiling of rice.
+This scorched rice has a firm and crunchy texture with a slight toasted flavour, and is sometimes eaten as a snack: many commercial snack food varieties exist, often made of millet instead of white rice.

 Guōbā is also used as an ingredient in many Chinese dishes with thick sauces, since the bland taste of the scorched rice takes on the flavour of the sauces.
 Guōbā is also served in soups and stews and prominently featured in Sichuan cuisine.
-Since demand for guōbā outstrips traditional production and modern ways of cooking rice (in electric rice cookers) do not produce it, guōbā has been commercially manufactured since the 1980’s.
+Since demand for guōbā is so high, and most rice cooking methods produce only a small amount of scorched rice, guōbā has been commercially manufactured since the 1980s.